-As cultural worker/administrator, Grace serves as Founding Director for the Tao Foundation for Culture and Arts, a non-government organization engaged in cultural regeneration and holistic development initiatives, for which she has been granted support by the the Cultural Center of the Philippines, the National Commission for Culture and Arts,Toyota Foundation, the Ford Foundation, UNESCO, the British Council, Advocates of Philippine Fair Trade, AusAid, and local communities and institutions.
+As cultural worker, Grace founded the Tao Foundation for Culture and Arts, a Philippine non-government organization engaged in cultural regeneration and grassroots development initiatives, for which she has received support from the Toyota Foundation, UNESCO, Advocates of Philippine Fair Trade, Australia-Philippines Community Cooperation Program, local communities and institutions.

 To date, Grace has won over 40 awards, including three Album of the Year awards, three Best World Music Album awards, a National Book Award, The Outstanding Women Award in the Nation's Service TOWNS award, the Ten Outstanding Young Men TOYM award, the University of the Philippines Distinguished Alumni award, several Catholic Mass Media, Katha, Awit, National Press Club, and other awards for her artistic and cultural contributions.